chooliu/colorado-environmental-records-scraper/textanalysis/readme.md

 R scripts to perform basic text extraction / summarize date and report-types from the .pdfs downloaded from Scrapy.
-Scripts tested with AIRS ID 100-0003 on 6 August 2017.
+Scripts 01 and 02 are general, whereas 03 and 04 are specific to one specific application (testing with AIRS ID 100-0003).
+These scripts were tested in early August 2017, with the following software versions:

 * Java jdk1.8.0_131.jdk
 * R version 3.4.0 (2017-04-21)